syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.MVC/columns/foreign-key-column.md

 # Foreign Key Column in ASP.NET MVC Tree Grid Component

-Since Tree Grid Databinding concept based on hierarchy relationship, there is no in-built support for foreign key datasource.
+Since Tree Grid Databinding concept is based on hierarchy relationship, there is no in-built support for foreign key datasource.
 However, it is possible to display foreign key values in the Tree Grid at initial rendering as well as while Editing.

-To display the foreignKey value at initial rendering, use[`QueryCellInfo`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_QueryCellInfo) event of the Tree Grid and also by using the [`EditType`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGridColumn.html#Syncfusion_EJ2_TreeGrid_TreeGridColumn_EditType) and [`columns.edit`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGridColumn.html#Syncfusion_EJ2_TreeGrid_TreeGridColumn_Edit) properties of Tree Grid Column, we can render Dropdownlist with external or foreign dataSource.
+To display the foreignKey value at initial rendering, use[`QueryCellInfo`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_QueryCellInfo) event of the Tree Grid and and also for edit action use [`EditType`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGridColumn.html#Syncfusion_EJ2_TreeGrid_TreeGridColumn_EditType) and [`Column.edit`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGridColumn.html#Syncfusion_EJ2_TreeGrid_TreeGridColumn_Edit) properties of Tree Grid Column to render Dropdownlist with foreign datasource.

-In the following example, **EmployeeID** is a foreign column which shows **EmployeeName** from foreign data.
+In the following code example, **EmployeeID** is a foreign column which shows **EmployeeName** from foreign data.

 {% if page.publishingplatform == "aspnet-core" %}